-Save for [any fees/the fees of [insert relevant fee disclosure]] payable to the relevant Dealer, so far as the Issuer is aware, no person involved in the issue of the Notes has an interest material to the offer [amend accordingly if there are material interests]
+Save for [any fees/the fees of [insert relevant fee disclosure]] payable to the relevant Dealer[s], so far as the Issuer is aware, no person involved in the issue of the Notes has an interest material to the offer.
+[The Dealer[s] and their affiliates have engaged, and may in the future engage, in investment banking and/or commercial banking transactions with, and may perform other services for, the Issuer and its affiliates in the ordinary course of business. - Amend as appropriate if there are other interests]